stenudd.COM

 Archetypes create myths, religions, and philosophical ideas that influence and set their stamp on whole nations and epochs.

-Jung's archetypes are not limited to characters – there are also animal archetypes, like the serpent and the lion, and objects functioning as archetypes, like gold or a castle or a forest.
-There is a multitude of archetypes – some known, many others yet to be discovered.
+Jung's archetypes are not limited to human characters — there are also animal archetypes, like the serpent and the lion, and objects functioning as archetypes, like gold or the castle or the forest.
+There is a multitude of archetypes — some known, many others yet to be discovered.
 Jung allows for an unlimited number of them: "There are as many archetypes as there are typical situations in life."

 It might be best compared to mathematical components, such as pi or the x of an equation.
-An archetype is like pi in the sense that it has a fixed value, but its applications are just about endless.
-It is like the x of an equation in the way that it is the solution to a given problem – if that problem is significant enough.
-Archetypes carry meanings for the human mind to decipher and utilize.
+A Jungian archetype is like pi in the sense that it has a fixed value, but its applications are just about endless.
+It is like the x of an equation in the way that it is the solution to a given problem — if that problem is significant enough.
+The Jungian archetypes carry meanings for the human mind to decipher and utilize.
 Jung also associates to formula:

 The archetype is a symbolic formula which always begins to function when there are no conscious ideas present, or when conscious ideas are inhibited for internal or external reasons.